prachigauriar/URLMock/README.md

 # URLMock

-URLMock is an Objective-C framework for mocking and stubbing URL requests and responses.
+URLMock is a Cocoa framework for mocking and stubbing URL requests and responses.
 It works with APIs built on the Foundation NSURL loading system—NSURLConnection, NSURLSession, and AFNetworking, for example—with almost no changes to your code.

 ## Features

-* Simple, well-documented Objective-C API
+* Simple, well-documented API that feels at home in both Swift and Objective-C
 * Minimal setup necessary
 * Works with APIs built atop the Foundation NSURL loading system
 * Designed with both response stubbing and unit testing in mind